alearrigo/alearrigo/content/home/experience.md

   date_end = "2019-06-01"
   description = """

-  Responsibilities include:
+  Responsibilities included:

-  * Analysing
+  * Identifying market and product opportunities.
-  * Modelling
+  * Analyzing cryptocurrencies markets and forcasting asset pricing.
-  * Deploying
+  * Research on topic of new blockchain protocols and their internal dynamics.

   """

 # [[experience]]